scds/intro-data-viz/learn-more.md

 nav_order: 3
 ---

-## More info and other tools
+## Learn More

-To learn more about Data Visualization, consult these McMaster sour
+To learn more about Data Visualization, consult these sources:

 - [Data Visualization Guide](https://libguides.mcmaster.ca/dataviz) by Subhanya Sivajothy
 - [Data Visualization with Tableau](https://scds.github.io/intro-tableau/) Online Module by Devon Mordell